jax-ml/jax/docs/pytrees.rst

 registered with a pair of functions which specify how to convert an instance of the container type to a ``(children, metadata)`` pair and how to convert such a pair back to an instance of the container type.
-Using these functions, JAX can canonicalize any tree of reigstered container types into tuples.
+Using these functions, JAX can canonicalize any tree of reigstered container objects into tuples.

 Example pytrees::